 Balinese, European, vegetarian local, vegetarian Mediterranean, authentic Italian pizza, a good old steak, Balinese festival dinner with duck, tuna steak or maybe just a piece of cake with a cup of coffee.
-Black coffee, caffe latte or a cup of kopi luwak?
+Black coffee, a caffe latte, or a cup of kopi luwak?

 Options are endless, but where to eat in Ubud?
 This is your foodie guide to Ubud restaurants!